datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 ---
   title: "Getting Started"
-  description: "This chapter provides some basic information for working with R."
+  description: "This chapter provides some basic information for working with R and with DataCamp."
   v2: true

 ---